Craving something comforting but healthy? This lightly creamy wild rice soup with kale, mushrooms, carrots, and celery

 My Wild Rice Soup Recipe

 In my recipe, I keep the veggie base, using aromatic carrots, celery, scallions, rosemary, thyme, and mushrooms, and I add a bunch of kale for a green finish.
-Instead of using cream or milk, I make the lightly creamy base with a vegan blend of almond milk, cashews, miso paste, and a touch of tangy Dijon mustard.
+Instead of using cream or milk, I make the lightly creamy base with a vegan blend of almond milk, cashews, white beans, miso paste, and a touch of tangy Dijon mustard.
 The result is super cozy, nourishing, and delicious.

 We’re partnering with Le Creuset on this post to show you how to #gatherwithcolor this holiday season.
 When I think of Le Creuset, I think of the joy of simmering soups and stews in a classic, strong, cast iron Dutch Oven – which is the best product for this recipe since it has the ability to maintain heat and is great for a one-pot meal.
 I’m loving my new Marseille colored Dutch Oven – it’s a fun pop of color, and it just makes me happy to look at while cooking!

 Wild Rice Soup Serving Suggestions

 This wild rice mushroom soup is a perfect make-ahead meal, which I tested by bringing it over to my sister’s house last night for a family Sunday dinner.
 Just take the whole pot and simmer it on the stove to reheat.
 If you’re looking for something to pair it with, I recommend homemade focaccia, cornbread, a hearty salad, or any of these simple veggie side dishes:

 - Simple Roasted Beets with Citrus